ceph/ceph/doc/rados/configuration/mon-config-ref.rst

    Paxos version of the cluster map.

 #. **Provider**: The `Provider` is a monitor that has the most recent version
-   of the cluster map, but wasn't the first to achieve the most recent version.
+   of the cluster map, but was not the first to achieve the most recent version.

 #. **Requester:** A `Requester` is a monitor that has fallen behind the leader
    and must synchronize in order to retrieve the most recent information about